jscherff/cmdbc/QUICKSTART.md

     cmdbc.exe -checkin
     ```

-1. **After the `checkin` command has been running once per week for two or three months**, Schedule the following command to run once per month:
+1. _After the_ `cmdbc.exe -checkin` _command has been running weekly for two or three months_, Schedule the following command to run once per month:

     ```sh
     cmdbc.exe -audit